BlindByte98/ASTRO/README.md

 - **Rings**:
   - **Planetary Rings**: Rings composed of dust, rock, and ice that orbit around planets.

+---

 ## Demo

 To view the simulation in action, visit the [live demo](https://blindbyte98.github.io/ASTRO/).

+The project and demo were tested and developed on a semi-modern Windows desktop PC using the Google Chrome browser.

+---

 ## Installation